keithnery/KUAPA/README.md

 * Word-based Yaathe translator to portuguese

-* Sentence-based Tupi Potiguara translator to portuguese
+* Sentence-based Tupi Potiguara translator to portuguese and english

 ## Notice